 1) Start by getting an overview of your prospective employer by downloading its latest Company Profile.
-Simply go to MarketLine and search for the company on the home page; each profile offers company history, a list of competitors, SWOT analysis, and more.
+Simply go to MarketLine and search for the company name; each profile offers company history, a list of competitors, SWOT analysis, and more.

 2) Find out what’s been said about them in the news by searching Factiva.
-Using the free text search at the top of the page, you can find articles related to an individual company or topic.
+Using the ‘Company’ filter, beneath the search box, you can find articles related to an individual company.
+Use the free text search to broaden your results or include specific topics.
 Narrow the parameters of your search to articles published in the last year, month, or just the last 24 hours.
 Too many results?
 On the next page, you can also narrow the search by industry, geographical region, or even language and author.
 Each summary tells you how long the article is, and you can download a selection of articles to read later by selecting the box next to each item.

 3) For some roles, you might also want a snapshot of the company’s finances.
-The easiest way to get one is through Capital IQ (get login here): search by company name, and click ‘Quick Report’ to get a tearsheet for the company.
+The easiest way to get one is through Capital IQ (email us for the login): search by company name, and click ‘Quick Report’ to get a tearsheet for the company.
 The links along the left-hand side also offer a company summary, financials/valuation, overview of key people, company business relationships and news.
-Both Privco and Mergent Intellect are great sources of data for private companies.
+Mergent Intellect is a great source of data for private companies.

 4) For in-depth broker reports, try Investext.
-Enter the company in the search box and be sure to select ‘name’ before searching (as default, it searches by ticker).
+Enter the company in the search box or search by keywords in the report headline.
 A variety of reports by different contributors (including Credit Suisse, Deutsche Bank, and HSBC) on a wide range of topics and general markets are often available.